TheAdonalsium/CanlanderMap/README.md

 # Paper Canadian Highlander — map

-Static map of the store list, hosted on GitHub Pages.
+Static map of the store list, hosted on GitHub Pages, right here:https://theadonalsium.github.io/CanlanderMap/ .
 A scheduled action pulls the Google Sheet, geocodes any new address, and redeploys.

 ## Files